willizhang/zhangguoqianggu/README.md

 ### Hi there 👋

 - 🔭 I’m a doctoral student in Clinical Epidemiology at [Krefting Research Centre in University of Gothenburg](https://www.gu.se/en/krefting-research) (Sweden).
-I am currently working on sex hormones and women's health (with a particular focus on asthma), using epidemiological methods as well as evidence synthesis tools (including systematic reviews, meta-analyses and umbrella reviews).
+I am currently working on female sex hormones and women's health (with a particular focus on asthma), using epidemiological methods as well as evidence synthesis tools (including systematic review, meta-analysis, and umbrella review).
 I am passionate about Open Science and research reproducibility.
 - 🌱 I’m currently learning causal inference using observational data, and Frequentist & Bayesian statistics.
 - 🤔 I’m looking for a postdoc position in Clinical Epidemiology.
 - :cowboy_hat_face: Fun fact about me: work like a robot, play like a kid.